Guarding Trust: Unveiling Data Privacy's Hidden Gems

 In spite of the overwhelming need for data privacy, consumers also want the experiences they have with businesses to be personalized.
 Everyone likes to be recognized when they enter a store or restaurant.
 It’s not much different online — customers like to be recognized, respected and understood.
 For that to occur, a certain amount of data has to be shared by the customer — and fortunately, they are willing to do so if it results in personalization and a better experience.

-Nagendra Kumar, CTO at Helix, a generative AI startup, told CMSWire that as a brand, customer data privacy is always something to be vigilant about.
+Nagendra Kumar, CTO at Gleen AI, a generative AI startup, told CMSWire that as a brand, customer data privacy is always something to be vigilant about.
 "On the flip side, it is important to brand success to understand customer preferences and behaviors so you can offer the best experience to your customers,” said Kumar.
 “Consumers need to trust that brands will responsibly use their data to provide a highly personalized experience while simultaneously safeguarding their data from bad actors and invasive marketing practices.”

 The 2021 Merkle Consumer Experience Sentiment Report revealed that 76% of those polled said they would take a brief survey upon visiting a website for the first time in order to have a more personalized experience.
 The report indicated that consumers are more comfortable giving out their behavioral data to allow brands to enhance their experiences.
 Similarly, the 2023 MediaMath survey indicated that nearly half of those polled are interested in sharing first-party data for a more effective and personalized experience.